Tornadoes of 1955: July 1–10

 The first ten days of July produced 28 scattered tornadoes that caused varying degrees of damage and casualties across the Northern US.
 On July 2, an F4 tornado struck rural Richland County, North Dakota north of Colfax, completely leveling or sweeping away 11 farms, including one farm that appeared to show potential F5 damage to a home that was swept completely away.
 Two people were killed and 19 others were injured.
 That was followed by a 440 yard wide F3 tornado that moved south-southeastward through rural Wilkin County, Minnesota, just east of the Minnesota-North Dakota state line.
 Two people were injured.
 July 5 saw a brief, but strong F2 tornado in rural Franklin County, Massachusetts north of Amherst, although there were no casualties.
 That was followed by another F4 tornado that tracked 28 miles through rural Mountrail County, North Dakota with no casualties.

 On July 7, an F1 tornado injured one northeast of Arco, Minnesota.
 At the same time, a long-tracked violent F4 tornado moved through Lyon County, Minnesota, killing one and injuring 13.
 Early on July 8, another long-tracked F2 tornado struck Loup City and Elba, Nebraska, also killing one and injuring 13.
 The final tornado during the period occurred on July 10, when an F2 tornado struck Eaton and Ault, Colorado without causing any casualties.
 In the end, the outbreak sequence caused four fatalities and 48 injuries.

 July 15

 A brief, but destructive F1 tornado touched down in Drayton Plains, Michigan and struck Loon Lake northwest of Pontiac, although there were no casualties.
 This was not the case in Oklahoma where another F1 tornado tore a 300 yard wide and 1.5 mile long path directly through the center of Sulphur, killing one and injuring two.

+July 18 (Canada)

+Three waterspouts came onshore in Tidnish, Nova Scotia.
+The strongest downed trees and power-lines, threw a boat and an anchor, broke windows, and ripped off parts of a roof.
+This was the second confirmed tornado in Nova Scotia.